Pavan-Gunda/Log-monitor/README.md

 # Log monitor

-This assignment focuses on monitoring logs, It scans the log file and returns a report with errors in sessions along with the last three messages before the error assuming the session ends when an error occurs.
+This assignment focuses on monitoring logs.
+It scans the log file and returns a report with errors in sessions along with the last three messages before the error, assuming the session ends when an error occurs.

 ## Usage